Introduction of Cang Shu:Atractylodes Rhizome or Rhizoma Atractylodis.

 Rhizoma Atractylodis(Atractylodes Rhizome).

-Brief Introduction: The herb Rhizoma Atractylodis is the dried rhizome of Atractylodes lancea(Thunb.)DC., or Atractylodes chinensis(DC.)
+Brief introduction: The herb Rhizoma Atractylodis is the dried rhizome of Atractylodes lancea(Thunb.)DC., or Atractylodes chinensis(DC.)
 Koidz.(family Compositae), used (1).to eliminate dampness and invigorate the spleen for treating damp accumulation in the spleen and stomach, (2).to dispel wind-damp for rheumatic arthritis, and (3).to improve vision in cases of night blindness.
 The herb is commonly known as Rhizome of Swordlike Atractylodes, Rhizome Chinese Atractylodes, Rhizome of Swordlike Atractylodes, Rhizome of Simplicifolious Atractylode, Shēnɡ Shù, Cānɡ Shù.

-✵The herb Rhizoma Atractylodis(Atractylodes Rhizome) is the dried rhizome of Atractylodes lancea(Thunb.)DC., or Atractylodes chinensis(DC.)
+Botanical source: The herb Rhizoma Atractylodis(Atractylodes Rhizome) is the dried rhizome of Atractylodes lancea(Thunb.)DC., or Atractylodes chinensis(DC.)
 Koidz., they are plants of the Atractylodes genus, the Asteraceae(Compositae) family of the Asterales order.
 These 2 commonly used species are introduced as:

-(1).Atractylodes lancea (Thunb.)DC.: The Atractylodes lancea (Thunb.)DC., is a plant of the Asteraceae(Compositae) family and Atractylodes genus, it is commonly known as "Mao Cang Shu", or "Nan Cang Shu", "Southern Tsangshu", its botanical name was also recorded as "Atractylis lancea Thunb.,or Atractylodes ouata(Thunb.)
+(1).Atractylodes lancea (Thunb.)DC.: Botanical description: The Atractylodes lancea (Thunb.)DC., is a plant of the Asteraceae(Compositae) family and Atractylodes genus, it is commonly known as "Mao Cang Shu", or "Nan Cang Shu", "Southern Tsangshu", its botanical name was also recorded as "Atractylis lancea Thunb.,or Atractylodes ouata(Thunb.)
 DC.", perennial herb.
 Rhizome transverse, nodular.
 Stems more longitudinal edge, 30~100 cm high, not branched or slightly branched at the top.
 Leaves alternate, leathery; leaf blade ovate-lanceolate to elliptic, 3~8 cm long, wide 1~3 cm, apex acuminate, base attenuate, central lobes larger, ovate, margin spiny serrated or heavy thorns teeth, dark green at above part, glossy, light green at below part, veins raised, sessile, not cleft or often 2-lobed in lower leaves, apex lobes apex, apex lobes very large, ovate, Shall not or shank.
 Head inflorescence grows in stem apex, 1 leafy bracts, pinnately divided, lobes spine; involucral cylindric, involucral bracts 5~8 layers, ovate to lanceolate, ciliate; flowers most Corolla tube-shaped, white or slightly reddish, ca. 1 cm, upper slightly swollen, apex 5-lobed, lobes strip; bisexual flowers mostly pinnately divided crested; Flowers generally female flowers, with 5 linear staminodes, slightly curled apex.
 Achenes obovate, densely yellowish white pilose.
 Its flowering period is from August to October, fruiting from September to December.

-Trait identification: Rhizome irregularly nodular or slightly concatenate cylindrical, sometimes curved, usually one branch, 3~10 cm long, 1~2 cm in diameter.
+Characters of herbs: Rhizome irregularly nodular or slightly concatenate cylindrical, sometimes curved, usually one branch, 3~10 cm long, 1~2 cm in diameter.
 The surface is yellowish-brown to grayish brown, with fine longitudinal, wrinkles and a few residual fibrous roots, node often narrow shallow horizontal concave groove, internode circular stem mark, often at one end of the residual stem base, occasionally stem mark, some on the surface precipitated white flocculant crystal.
 Quality is solid, easy to be broken off, the section is a bit uneven, kind of white or yellow-white, scatter most orange-yellow or brown-red oil room (commonly known as a cinnabar point), exposed a little longer, can precipitate out the white fine needle-like crystal.
 No blue fluorescence in cross-section under UV lamp (254 nm).
 The smell is strong, slightly sweet, bitter and pungent.

 (2).Atractylodes lancea (Thunb.)
-DC.var. chinensis (Bunge)Kitam.: The Atractylodes lancea (Thunb.)
+DC.var. chinensis (Bunge)Kitam.: Botanical description: The Atractylodes lancea (Thunb.)
 DC.var. chinensis (Bunge)Kitam., is a plant of the Asteraceae(Compositae) family and Atractylodes genus, it is commonly known as "Bei Cang Shu", "Northen Tsangshu", or "Hua Cang Shu", or "Shan Cang Shu(Mountain Tsangshu)", its botanical name was also recorded as "Atractylodes chinensis (DC.)
 Koidz", or "A.chinensis (DC.)
 Koidz", perennial herb, plant height is 40~50 cm.
 Rhizome hypertrophy, nodular.
 Stems a single or upper slightly disagreement.
 Leaves alternate, the lower leaves spatulate, the base was winged handle-like, base wedge-shaped to round, the edge of non-continuous spiny teeth, teeth flat, leathery, smooth.
 Capitulum grows in the top of the shoot tip, the base of the leaf-shaped bracts is lanceolate, the edge of the long comb-shaped dentate, slightly shorter than the head flowers, involucral bracts, involucral bracts 7-8, tubular flowers, corolla white.
 Achene long, dense silver-white pilose, crown-pinnate.
 Its flowering period is from July to August, fruiting from August to October.

 Main difference of this species A.chinensis (DC.)Koidz from the Atractylodes lancea (Thunb.)DC.: Leaf blade is broad, ovate or long ovoid, usually pinnate 5-parted, the upper part of stem 3-5 pinnately lobed or not lobed, margin with irregular thorn-serrated, usually without petioles; Width, 56-layer of total bracts, slightly wider than Atractylodes; staminode apex rounded, not curly.
 Its flowering period is from July to August, fruiting from August to September.